xaidali/tech/README.md

 6. SUPPORT AND FEEDBACK
 ------------------------

-If you have suggestions for future product releases or require technical support for your product, e-mail to techsupport@digitalpersona.com.
+If you have suggestions for future product releases or require technical support for your product.
 In the subject line, type "U.are.U Fingerprint Reader Driver support".